-The results of the Company and its wholly owned subsidiaries are included in the consolidated U.S. federal income tax return, and certain combined and unitary state tax returns of its parent, Taunus Corporation.
-Pursuant to a tax sharing agreement, income taxes are computed on a separate company basis.
-In addition, the Company files tax returns in certain states on a standalone basis.
-Further, the Company is reimbursed on a current basis by its parent, Taunus Corporation, for the value of any federal taxable losses of the Company.
+The results of the Company are included in the consolidated U.S. federal income tax return, and certain combined and unitary state tax returns of Deutsche Bank AG New York Branch.
+In addition, the Company files tax returns in certain states on a stand-alone basis.
+Pursuant to a tax sharing agreement, income taxes are computed on a separate company basis and the Company is reimbursed on a current basis by Taunus for the value of any federal taxable losses of the Company.

-The Company provides for income taxes on all transactions that have been recognized in the consolidated statement of financial condition in accordance with ASC 740 (Income Taxes).
+The Company provides for income taxes on all transactions that have been recognized in the consolidated statement of financial condition in accordance with ASC 740, (Income Taxes).
 Accordingly, deferred taxes are adjusted to reflect the tax rates at which future taxable amounts will likely be settled or realized.
 The effects of tax rate changes on future deferred tax liabilities and deferred tax assets, as well as other changes in income tax laws, are recognized in the period during which such changes are enacted.
 Deferred tax assets are recognized subject to management's judgment that realization is more likely than not.
 Deferred tax assets and liabilities are included in other assets and liabilities, respectively, on the consolidated statement of financial condition.

 ASC 740 clarifies the accounting for uncertainty in income taxes recognized in a company's financial statements and prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-The Interpretation also provides guidance on derecognition, classification, interest and penalties, disclosure, and transition.
+The Interpretation also provides guidance on derecognition, classification, interest and penalties, disclosure, and transition